GoogleCloudPlatform/community/tutorials/network-throughput.md

 ### Speed test

-To measure network data transfer speed from a VM to the global internet, there are a number of available tools:
+To measure network data transfer speed from a VM to the global internet, you can choose from many available tools, including the following:

 * [Speedtest website](https://speedtest.net/), provided by Ookla.
 * [FAST.com website](https://fast.com), provided by Netflix.